Kalanchoe: Distribution and ecology

 The genus is predominantly native to the Old World.
 Only one species originates from the Americas.
-56 are from southern and eastern Africa and 60 species on the island of Madagascar.
+Fifty-six are from southern and eastern Africa and 60 species on the island of Madagascar.
 It is also found in south-eastern Asia and China.

 These plants are food plants for caterpillars of the Red Pierrot butterfly.
-The butterfly lays its eggs on phylloclades, and after hatching, caterpillars burrow into the phylloclades and eat their inside cells.
+The butterfly lays its eggs on leaves, and after hatching, caterpillars burrow into the leaves and eat their inside cells.

 Cultivation and uses

 These plants are cultivated as ornamental houseplants and rock or succulent garden plants.
-They are popular because of their ease of propagation, low water requirements, and wide variety of flower colors typically borne in clusters well above the phylloclades.
+They are popular because of their ease of propagation, low water requirements, and wide variety of flower colors typically borne in clusters well above the leaves.
 The section Bryophyllum—formerly an independent genus—contains species such as the "air-plant" Kalanchoe pinnata.
-In these plants, new individuals develop vegetatively as plantlets, also known as bulbils or gemmae, at indentations in phylloclade margins.
+In these plants, new individuals develop vegetatively as plantlets, also known as bulbils or gemmae, at indentations in leaf margins.
 These young plants eventually drop off and take root.
 No males have been found of one species of this genus which does flower and produce seeds, and it is commonly called the mother of thousands: Kalanchoe daigremontiana is thus an example of asexual reproduction.

-The cultivars ‘Tessa’ and ‘Wendy’ have gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivars 'Tessa' and 'Wendy' have gained the Royal Horticultural Society's Award of Garden Merit.